-The class teacher or tutor has the key responsibility for dealing with the behaviour of the children.
-The staff and children also have the support of other members of staff such as Lower or Upper School Co-ordinators, the Director of Studies, the Deputy Headteacher and Headteacher.
-They also have the support of the School SENDCo (Special Educational Needs & Disabilities Co-ordinator) where appropriate.
+The class teacher or form tutor has the main oversight for the pastoral development of the pupils in the class/form.
+Staff and children also have the support of other members of staff such as the SENCo, Assistant Headteacher, the Deputy Headteacher and Headteacher.